Higher-order models capture changes in controllability of temporal networks: Controllability of Empirical Temporal Networks

-The discussion above provides the basis for an algorithmic approach to calculate the size of the controllable subsystem for a temporal network $G=(V,E^T)$.
-For this, we must calculate the \emph{maximum set of independent time-respecting paths} between the driver nodes and temporal copies of nodes in a time-unfolded representation.
-While we refer to the Methods section for details about the algorithms, we highlight that the problem of identifying a \emph{maximum set of independent time-respecting paths} can be reduced to the problem of calculating \emph{maximum flows} in an \emph{auxiliary graph}.
-In the following, we apply this technique to study how the size of the controllable subsystem changes over time.
-Comparing real temporal networks to shuffled versions in which order correlations have been destroyed, we specifically address the question whether the \emph{ordering} of links makes it easier or harder to control the full system.

-We apply this approach to the following six empirical data sets, which represent different types of complex systems: (AN) contains 1,911 time-stamped antenna-antenna interactions between 89 ants in a colony~\cite{Blonder2011}.
-(RM) contains 26,260 interactions among 64 students and academic staff members at a university campus~\cite{Eagle2006a}.
-(EM) contains 11,000 e-mails exchanged between 167 employees in a manufacturing company over one month~\cite{Editors2010}.
+We now investigate how the chronological ordering of links affects controllability in six empirical temporal networks: (AN) captures 1,911 time-stamped and directed antenna-antenna interactions between 89 individuals in an ant colony~\cite{Blonder2011}.
+(RM) contains 26,260 recorded proximity relations between 64 students and academic staff in a university campus~\cite{Eagle2006a}.
+(EM) captures 11,000 e-mails exchanged between 167 employees in a manufacturing company for one month~\cite{Editors2010}.
 (HO) contains more than 15,000 time-stamped contacts recorded by proximity sensing badges among 46 healthcare workers and 29 patients in a hospital for 48 hours~\cite{Vanhems2013}.
-(FL) contains 230,000 multi-segment flights among 116 airports in the United States~\cite{bts}.
-(LT) contains itineraries of more than four million passengers using the London Tube transportation network~\cite{londontube}.
-Details on how the data have been collected and processed are given in the Methods section.
-We highlight that the same data sets have been used in an earlier study, investigating the effects of link ordering on diffusion processes~\cite{Scholtes2014a}.
-Thus, using the same data sets for the present study allows us to contrast our findings with these earlier results.
+(FL) includes 230,000 multi-segment flights among 116 US airports in the fourth quarter of 2001~\cite{bts}.
+(LT) contains itineraries of passengers using the 309 London Underground stations, extracted from the Rolling Origin and Destination Survey database that covers four million passenger flows for one week~\cite{londontube}.